An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields

-\textbf{Proof of (C2):} If $\widetilde{f}_2^p$ violates the first Morse condition, then $\widetilde{f}_2^p$ has a degenerate critical point, say $\x_p$.
-This corresponds to birth-death of a node in $\RG_{\widetilde{f}_2^{p}}$ similar as discussed in Section~\ref{subsec:time-varying-Reeb-graph}.
-Let, $N(p)$ be a neighborhood of $p$ in $\RG_{f_1}$ so that the deleted neighborhood $N'(p)$ does not contain any node of $\RG_{f_1}$ or any point $t$ where $\widetilde{f}_2^t$ violates one of the Morse conditions.
-Let $p', p'' \in N(p)$ such that $\bar{f_1}(p') < \bar{f_1}(p) < \bar{f_1}(p'')$.
-In the case of a birth event, $\widetilde{f}_2^{p''}$ has a pair of critical points that are not present in $\widetilde{f}_2^{p'}$.
-Further, each of the two critical points of $\widetilde{f}_2^{p''}$ correspond to a node in $\RG_{\widetilde{f}_2^{p''}}$, and these nodes are connected by an arc.
+If $\widetilde{f_2^p}$ violates the first Morse condition, then $\widetilde{f_2^p}$ has a degenerate critical point, say $\x_p$.
+This corresponds to birth-death of a pair of nodes in $\RG_{\widetilde{f_2^{p}}}$ similar to that discussed in Section~\ref{subsec:time-varying-Reeb-graph}.
+Let, $N(p)$ be a neighborhood of $p$ in $\RG_{f_1}$ which does not contain any node of $\RG_{f_1}$ or any point $t$ (other than $p$) where $\widetilde{f_2^t}$ violates one of the Morse conditions.
+Let $p', p'' \in N(p)$ such that $\overline{f_1}(p') < \overline{f_1}(p) < \overline{f_1}(p'')$.
+In the case of a birth event, $\widetilde{f_2^{p''}}$ has a pair of critical points that are not present in $\widetilde{f_2^{p'}}$.
+Further, each of the two critical points of $\widetilde{f_2^{p''}}$ corresponds to a node in $\RG_{\widetilde{f_2^{p''}}}$, and these nodes are connected by an arc.
 Hence, a birth event signifies the birth of an arc in the second-dimensional Reeb graphs.
 According to the Index Lemma (see Lemma 1 of the present paper), the indices of two critical points created or destroyed at a birth-death point differ by an index of $1$.
-Since the function $\widetilde{f}_2^{p''}$ is defined on $q_{f_1}^{-1}(p'')$, which is a $2$-manifold, critical points of $\widetilde{f}_2^{p''}$ can have indices $0, 1$, or $2$.
+Since the function $\widetilde{f_2^{p''}}$ is defined on $q_{f_1}^{-1}(p'')$, which is a PL $2$-manifold, critical points of $\widetilde{f_2^{p''}}$ can have indices $0, 1$, or $2$.
 So there are two possibilities of indices: $0-1$ or $1-2$.
-If the two critical points have indices $0$ and $1$, then an arc connecting a minimum and a down-fork is born, as illustrated in \cref{fig:Birth-arc}(b).
-Otherwise, if the indices are $1$ and $2$, then an arc connecting a maximum and an up-fork is born, as depicted in \cref{fig:Birth-arc}(c).
+If the two critical points have indices $0$ and $1$, then an arc connecting a minimum and a down-fork is born, as illustrated in \figref{fig:Birth-arc}(b).
+Otherwise, if the indices are $1$ and $2$, then an arc connecting an up-fork and a maximum is born, as depicted in \figref{fig:Birth-arc}(c).